capccode/mcp-framework/README.md

 ```

 Note:
-- Replace ${projectName} with your actual project name
+- For published packages, use npx for easier installation and updates
-- Use absolute paths to your project directory
+- For local development, use node with absolute paths
-- The second argument must point to your project root where src/, dist/, etc. are located
+- The base path argument is required and should point to your project root
 - Set disabled to false to enable the server
 - alwaysAllow can be left as an empty array for default security settings